-\textbf{Deep learning-based}: We select \textbf{CrossNet} \cite{wang2017deep}, \textbf{CIN} \cite{lian2018xdeepfm} and \textbf{Self-attention} \cite{song2018autoint,vaswani2017attention}.
-CrossNet, CIN and Self-attention are the crossing modules designed and applied in DCN \cite{wang2017deep}, xDeepFM \cite{lian2018xdeepfm} and AutoINT \cite{song2018autoint} respectively.
+\textbf{Deep learning-based}: We select \textbf{CrossNet} \cite{wang2017deep}, \textbf{CIN} \cite{lian2018xdeepfm} and \textbf{Self-Attention} \cite{song2018autoint,vaswani2017attention}.
+CrossNet, CIN and Self-Attention are the crossing modules designed and applied in DCN \cite{wang2017deep}, xDeepFM \cite{lian2018xdeepfm} and AutoINT \cite{song2018autoint} respectively.
 For those overlapping settings, we stay the same with above settings of DNN.
 Moreover, for CrossNet, we have $3$ layers of feature crossing.
 For CIN, we have $3$ layers of feature crossing, and the number of feature maps in the crossing module stays the same with the number of original feature fields.
-For Self-attention, we have $3$ layers of feature crossing, where the number of hidden units in self-attention and the number of attention heads are set as $32$ and $2$ respectively.
+For Self-Attention, we have $3$ layers of feature crossing, where the number of hidden units in self-Attention and the number of attention heads are set as $32$ and $2$ respectively.
 These settings stay the same as in corresponding previous works, and $3$ layers of feature crossing means conducting up to $4$th-order crossing.

-\textbf{Tree-based}: We include the \textbf{GBDT} classifier, as well as the corresponding feature crossing method \textbf{GBDT+LR} \cite{he2014practical}.
+\textbf{Tree-based}: We incorporate \textbf{GBDT+LR} \cite{he2014practical}, which generates cross features from GBDT.
 Each tree in the GBDT model corresponds to a cross feature field in GBDT+LR.
-For fair comparison, we set the number of trees in GBDT as the same as the number of cross feature fields generated by DNN2LR on each dataset.
+Thus, we set the number of trees in GBDT as the same as the number of cross feature fields generated by DNN2LR on each dataset.